zkemail/archive.prove.email/README.md

 See [dkim-lookup-app](dkim-lookup-app/)

-### Fetch and upload script

-The ```publish_records.py``` tool reads a list of domains and selectors, fetches the corresponding DKIM records via DNS lookup, and publishes the results to a database

 ### Mbox selector scraper

-As a complement to [Gmail Metadata Scraper](https://github.com/zkemail/selector-scraper), the ```mbox_selector_scraper.py``` tool allows for fetching domains and selectors from emails from any provider via the mbox format.
+As a complement to [Gmail Metadata Scraper](https://github.com/zkemail/selector-scraper), the [mbox selector scraper](mbox_selector_scraper.py) allows for fetching domains and selectors from emails from any provider via the mbox format.